Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Analogy-based conditional generation between classes

-We then turned to our branched model trained on the real-world single-cell RNA-seq dataset, and transmuted a random sample of CD16+ NK cells to classical monocytes (and \textit{vice versa}).
-In both directions, we found that the transmutation successfully increased critical marker genes of the target cell type, and zeroed out the marker genes of the source cell type (e.g. when transmuting from CD16+ NK cells to classical monocytes, the expression levels of CD16+ NK marker genes such as MS4A6A were zeroed out, and the expression levels of classical-monocyte marker genes such as SPON2 were elevated) (Figure \ref{fig:transmutation}c).
-Additionally, we found a high correlation in the expression of many genes before and after transmutation, including CXCL10 ($r = 0.20$), HLA-DRA ($r = 0.16$), and HLA-DRB1 ($r = 0.15$).
-These genes are particularly relevant, as they were explicitly identified and showcased in \citet{Lee2020} as being key inflammation genes that distinguish cells infected with COVID-19 from healthy cells.
-Note that we recovered these strong correlations via transmutation even though the original expression of these genes showed little to no clear distinction between healthy and COVID-19-infected cells (Supplementary Figure \ref{suppfig:true-expr}).
+We then turned to our branched model trained on the large real-world RNA-seq dataset, and transmuted a sample of CD16+ NK cells to classical monocytes, and \textit{vice versa}.
+In both directions, transmutation successfully increased critical marker genes of the target cell type, and zeroed the marker genes of the source cell type (e.g. when transmuting NK cells to monocytes, the expression of NK marker genes such as MS4A6A were zeroed, and the expression of monocyte marker genes such as SPON2 were elevated) (Figure \ref{fig:transmutation}c).
+Additionally, we found a high correlation of expression in many genes before and after transmutation, including CXCL10 ($r = 0.20$), HLA-DRA ($r = 0.16$), and HLA-DRB1 ($r = 0.15$).
+These genes are especially relevant, as they were explicitly featured in \citet{Lee2020} as key inflammation genes that distinguish COVID-19-infected cells from healthy cells.
+Notably, we recovered these strong correlations even though the original expression of these genes showed little to no distinction between healthy and infected cells (Supplementary Figure \ref{suppfig:true-expr}).
 This illustrates how our branched model successfully transmuted COVID-infected cells of one type into COVID-infected cells of another type (and reflexively, healthy cells from one type into healthy cells of another type).

-Finally, we trained branched diffusion models on ZINC250K (Supplementary Methods).
-With our branched models, we were able to transmute molecules into analogous molecules of desired properties, while largely retaining core functional groups (e.g. amines, halogens, esters, sulfonamides, etc.) in the process of transmutation (Figure \ref{fig:transmutation}d).
-In addition to being another real-world dataset, these results on ZINC250K also represent an entirely different data modality---molecular graphs trained on a graph-convolutional architecture---which we demonstrate branched diffusion on.
+Finally, we trained branched diffusion models on ZINC250K (Supplementary Methods), another large real-world dataset and an entirely different data modality: molecular graphs.
+We trained branched diffusion models to conditionally generate acyclic and cyclic molecules, or halogenated and non-halogenated molecules.
+We then transmuted molecules from one property class to another, while largely retaining core functional groups (e.g. amines, esters, sulfonamides, etc.) (Figure \ref{fig:transmutation}d).
+Quantitatively, transmutation from acyclic to cyclic molecules was 96.5\% effective (i.e. from 0\% of molecules having a cycle, we transmuted to 96.5\% of molecules having a cycle).
+We then quantified the preservation of functional groups by computing the Jaccard index before and after transmutation.
+A t-test (compared to the whole set of cyclic molecules) returned $p = 7.57 \times 10^{-10}$.
+On the transmutation of halogenated to non-halogenated molecules, our transmutation was 100\% effective, and a t-test on the preservation of functional groups returned $p = 4.55 \times 10^{-11}$.